wp-plugins/speed-booster-pack/readme.txt

 5. A new sub menu item `Speed Booster Pack` will appear in your main Settings menu.

 == Screenshots ==
-1. Plugin options page, simple view (v1.7)
+1. Plugin options page, simple view (v1.8)

 == Changelog ==

+= 1.8 =
+* Added option to load CSS asynchronously to render your page more quickly and get a higher score on the major speed testing services
+* Added option to inline and minify all CSS styles and move them to the header or to the footer, to eliminate external render-blocking CSS and optimize CSS delivery.
+* Added option to change the default image compression level, to help your pages load faster and keep file sizes smaller.
+* Added memory usage information and active plugins number in the plugin options page.
+* Replaced PHP version info with memory usage information (more useful).
+* Added Romanian translation and POT file.
+Translators are welcome!

 = 1.7 =
 * Fixed Lazy Load missed js.

 = 1.6 =
-* Fixed some errors and missed codes from plugin fuctions.
+* Fixed some errors and missed codes from plugin functions.

 = 1.5 =
 * Added Lazy Load feature to improve the web page loading times of your images.
 * Added an option to remove all rss feed links from WP Head.
-* Added plugin options informations to the footer, visible in page source, useful for debugging.
+* Added plugin options informations to the footer, visible in page source(hidden in front end), useful for debugging.

 = 1.4 =
 * Added a new option to remove extra Font Awesome stylesheets added to your theme by certain plugins, if Font Awesome is already used in your theme.